CASPA · PA (physician assistant) applications

 What is the new CASPA AI and technology essay?+

-It is the Situational Decision-Making Question — PAEA's internal name for what most applicants call the AI and technology essay — added to CASPA for the 2026-27 cycle, replacing the COVID-19 Impact Essay.
-It is optional, lives in the optional-essays section, and runs about 2,500 characters.
+It is the Situational Decision-Making Question — PAEA's official public title for what most applicants call the AI and technology essay — added to CASPA for the 2026-27 cycle, replacing the COVID-19 Impact Essay.
+It is optional, lives in the optional-essays section, and runs about 2,500 characters (a strongly corroborated figure, not yet a published PAEA field limit).
 The prompt asks how future PAs should learn to use emerging tools thoughtfully while keeping human-centered patient relationships, even where technology access is limited.

 Is using a CASPA AI essay review tool allowed?+